-Appendix A - Explanatory Notes
+Appendix A. Explanatory Notes

-A.1 FUNCTION: Industrial blast cleaning (NACE No. 8/SSPC-SP14) provides a greater degree of cleaning than brush-off blast cleaning (NACE No. 4/SSPC-SP 7) but less than commercial blast cleaning (NACE No. 3/SSPC-SP 6).
-It should be specified only when a compatible coating will be applied.
-The primary functions of blast cleaning before coating are (a) to remove material from the surface that can cause early failure of the coating system and (b) to obtain a suitable surface roughness.
-The hierarchy of blasting standards is as follows: white metal blast cleaning, near-white metal blast cleaning, commercial blast cleaning, industrial blast cleaning, and brush-off blast cleaning.
+A.1 FUNCTION: White metal blast cleaning (SSPC-SP 5/NACE No. 1) provides the greatest degree of cleaning.
+It should be used when the highest degree of blast cleaning is required.
+The primary functions of blast cleaning before coating are: (a) to remove material from the surface that can cause early failure of the coating system and (b) to obtain a suitable surface roughness and to enhance the adhesion of the new coating system.
+The hierarchy of blasting standards is as follows: white metal blast cleaning, near-white blast cleaning, commercial blast cleaning, industrial blast cleaning, and brush-off blast cleaning.

-A.2 ABRASIVE SELECTION: Types of metallic and nonmetallic abrasives are discussed in the SSPC-SP COM.
+A.2 ABRASIVE SELECTION: Types of metallic and non-metallic abrasives are discussed in the Surface Preparation Commentary (SSPC-SP COM).
 It is important to recognize that blasting abrasives may become embedded in or leave residues on the surface of the steel during preparation.
-While normally such embedment or residues are not detrimental, care should be taken to ensure that the abrasive is free from detrimental amounts of water-soluble, solvent-soluble, acidsoluble, or other soluble contaminants (particularly if the prepared steel is to be used in an immersion environment).
-Criteria for selecting and evaluating abrasives are given in SSPC-AB 1, "Mineral and Slag Abrasives," SSPC-AB 2, "Cleanliness of Recycled Ferrous Metallic Abrasives," and SSPC-AB-3, "Newly Manufactured or Re-Manufactured Steel Abrasives."
+While normally such embedment or residues are not detrimental, care should be taken to ensure that the abrasive is free from detrimental amounts of water-soluble, solvent-soluble, acid-soluble, or other soluble contaminants (particularly if the prepared steel is to be used in an immersion environment).
+Criteria for selecting and evaluating abrasives are given in SSPC-AB 1, "Mineral and Slag Abrasives," SSPC-AB 2, "Cleanliness of Recycled Ferrous Metallic Abrasives," and SSPC-AB 3, "Newly Manufactured or Re-Manufactured Steel Abrasives."

-A.3 SURFACE PROFILE: Surface profile is the roughness of the surface that results from abrasive blast cleaning.
-The profile depth (or height) is dependent on the size, shape, type, and hardness of the abrasive, particle velocity and angle of impact, hardness of the surface, amount of recycling, and the proper maintenance of working mixtures of grit and/or shot.
-The allowable minimum/maximum height of profile is usually dependent on the thickness of the coating to be applied.
-Large, particle-sized abrasives (particularly metallic) can produce a profile that may be too deep to be adequately covered by a single, thin-film coat.
+A.3 SURFACE PROFILE: Surface profile is the roughness of the surface which results from abrasive blast cleaning.
+The profile depth (or height) is dependent upon the size, shape, type, and hardness of the abrasive, particle velocity and angle of impact, hardness of the surface, amount of recycling, and the proper maintenance of working mixtures of grit and/or shot.

+The allowable minimum/maximum height of profile is usually dependent upon the thickness of the coating to be applied.
+Large particle sized abrasives (particularly metallic) can produce a profile that may be too deep to be adequately covered by a single thin film coat.
 Accordingly, it is recommended that the use of larger abrasives be avoided in these cases.
-However, larger abrasives may be needed for thick-film coatings or to facilitate removal of thick coatings, heavy mill scale, or rust.
+However, larger abrasives may be needed for thick film coatings or to facilitate removal of thick coatings, heavy mill scale, or rust.
 If control of profile (minimum/maximum) is deemed to be significant to coating performance, it should be addressed in the procurement documents (project specification).
-Typical maximum profile heights achieved with commercial abrasive media are shown in Table 8 of the SSPC-SP COM.
-Surface profile should be measured in accordance with NACE Standard RP0287 (latest edition), "Field Measurement of Surface Profile of Abrasive Blast Cleaned Steel Surfaces Using Replica Tape," or ASTM(3) D 4417 (latest edition), "Test Method for Field Measurement of Surface Profile of Blast Cleaned Steel."
+Typical profile heights achieved with commercial abrasive media are shown in Table 5 of the Surface Preparation Commentary (SSPC-SP COM).
+Surface profile should be measured in accordance with NACE Standard RP0287 (latest edition), "Field Measurement of Surface Profile of Abrasive Blast Cleaned Steel Surfaces Using Replica Tape, " or ASTM(1) D 4417 (latest edition), "Test Method for Field Measurement of Surface Profile of Blast Cleaned Steel."